-I only have four church experiences in vocational ministry.
-One was a traditional church where God allowed us to bring a renewed energy and growth.
-I was a part of two successful church plants.
-And, for the last several years, I’ve been involved in revitalization of a historic, established church.
+I only had four church experiences in vocational ministry.
+I served twice in traditional churches where God allowed us to bring a renewed energy and growth go established churches.
+I was also part of two successful church plants.

-God has been so good to us in each of these churches – we have seen growth in the church and the people.
-We have loved every experience and the people in each church.
+God was so good to us in each of these churches – we saw growth in the churches and the people.
+We loved every experience and the people in each church.

-Recently, I was reflecting with one of our staff members who has never served in a church plant.
-As we shared stories, he was fascinated by how different things were at times in church planting versus the established church.
+I remember in our last church, which was one of the established churches, that one of our staff members, had never served in a church plant.
+He was a great minister, but as we shared stories, he was fascinated by how different things were at times in church planting versus the established church.

-Our conversation reminded me – as much as I love the established church – there are some things I miss about church planting – just being honest.
+Our conversation reminded me, as much as I love the established church, there were some things I missed about church planting.

-Here are 7 things I miss about church planting:
+Here are 7 things I missed about church planting:

 There are few “pew sitters”.

 Everyone has a job in a church plant – especially early in a plant, everyone feels needed.
 They know if they don’t do their part – Sunday will not happen.
 There’s an “all hands on deck” attitude each Sunday.
 Ownership is a shared mentality.

 People come to a church plant with less reservations or wondering if they will be accepted.
 Even though most – at least many – established churches would welcome them just as easily.
 I know ours will – thankfully.
 But perception can be a huge front door barrier.
 I’ve stated numerous times in our established church – sometimes the steeple can be the biggest hindrance.
 Don’t misunderstand, I love and appreciate our building and the opportunities it affords us as a church.
 I even love our steeple, and I’m thankful for the sacrifices of those who built it long before I arrived.
 There is great tradition and symbolism involved.
 But there is something about the rawness of a church with no building, meeting in a high school, theater or rented storefront, which invites people who don’t feel they “fit in” a traditional church setting.

 You see people raw.